meisl/logicly/README.md

 #### A better kind of truth table ####

-Now, if we stare at the above table long enough we might eventually "see" a good way of combining the input bits with AND, OR and the like s.t. they produce the output bits we want.
+Now, if we were to stare at the above table just long enough we might eventually "see" a good way of combining the input bits with AND, OR and the like s.t. they produce the output bits we want.

 However, there is a better way.
 Let's rewrite the table in this form:
 ```